 The best news?

 A nutritious, REAL food diet is naturally low in gluten.
-That’s because vegetables, fruits, beans, nuts, seeds, meat, and some grains don’t contain gluten.
-Despite this fact, shifting to a gluten free diet is a big change, and it can take some getting used to.
-You may even feel downright deprived.
+That’s because vegetables, fruits, beans, nuts, seeds, meat, and selected grains don’t contain gluten.

 Coeliac Australia.
 Link